reclaimingmytime/calendar/README.md

 `[$baseURL][WEEKNO][$suffixURL]`, e.g. `https://www.example.com/01/calendar.htm`

 By the default, the script points to the *current* calendar week.
 The user can navigate to the next or previous week, or go back to the current week.
-The script displays the embedded week.

 ### Input validation
 The script trusts that the variables in the configuration file are defined and valid.
 Configuration files are *not* considered "user input".